Wine Reviews

 Tenshen 2016 White, Central Coast

-The blend is are the classical Rhone varietals: Viognier, Roussanne, and Grenache Blanc.
-There is also a bit of Chardonnay, as well.
-Aged in old barrels and stainless steel, there are zero oak flavors on display here.
+The blend includes the classical Rhone varietals: Viognier, Roussanne, and Grenache Blanc.
+It also includes a bit of Chardonnay.
+Aged in old barrels and stainless steel, it has zero oak flavors.
 The barrels were largely used for malolactic fermentation.

 Instead of oak, this wine is an ocean of creamy fruit and salinity.
-Aromas of ripe peaches and verbena are elegant and decadent as the Weimar Republic.
-The texture is lush and full-bodied, and flavors layered with complex earthy butterscotch (like a petri dish of Streptococcus anginosus, for all you science nerds out there).
-Burnt orange peel and peach notes rise into a mineral-deep finish that bid you farewell with a poof of exotic tree fruit.
+Ripe peaches and verbena aromas are as elegant and decadent as the Weimar Republic.
+The texture is lush and full-bodied, and flavors are layered with complex earthy butterscotch (like a petri dish of Streptococcus anginosus, for all science nerds out there).
+Burnt orange peel and peach notes rise into a mineral-deep finish that bids you farewell with a poof of exotic tree fruit.

 90 Points (Keith Wallace)